-The OIS takes about 10-14 business days to process a completed Application for Visa Certificate, although we make every effort to process AVCs as quickly as possible.
+The OIS takes about 14 business days to process a completed Application for Visa Certificate, although we make every effort to process AVCs as quickly as possible.
 Please note that the Office of Admission must also receive your tuition deposit before the OIS can process your AVC.
-Process for newly admitted students for Fall terms will begin after May 31st.
-Process for Spring terms will begin after September 30th.

 Processing may be delayed if your application is incomplete, or if you are currently in the U.S. as an F-1 or J-1 student at another institution.
 In the latter case, we may be unable to process your AVC immediately, depending on when your current institution transfers your records to us.

 The OIS will mail your documents by first class or international air mail free of charge.
-Since air mail may take a few days to several weeks for delivery (depending on location), we also make available DHL express service (Federal Express to US / Canadian destinations) to ensure faster delivery.
-Express service involves a fee, as indicated on the AVC form.
+Since air mail may take a few days to several weeks for delivery (depending on location), we also make available express service to ensure faster delivery.
+Express service involves a fee, as indicated on the AVC Instructions.

-The OIS will accept copies by mail, by email, or by fax, although we may ask for originals if necessary.
+The OIS will accept copies by mail or by email, although we may ask for originals if necessary.
 As a rule, you should keep original documents for yourself.
 If you send us any original documents, please be sure to retain copies for your own records.

 The estimated time-to-completion indicated on the I-20 reflects a reasonable estimate of how long it would take a full-time student to complete the requirements for a particular course of study.
 It does not prevent you from completing in less time, if you are able.
 If you require more time, you will need to apply for a program extension after you have arrived.

-The major field of study indicated in section 5 of the I-20 reflects the 'closest match' between your TC major and a pre-set list used by the U.S. Department of Education.
-We ordinarily print the exact title of your TC major in the Remarks (section 9).
+The major field of study indicated on the I-20 reflects the 'closest match' between your TC major and a pre-set list used by the U.S. Department of Education.
+We ordinarily print the exact title of your TC major in the Remarks section.

 Yes.
 The I-20 is supposed to reflect up-to-date, accurate information about a student's personal, academic, and financial information.
 Please e-mail us at firstname.lastname@example.org with your specific questions.
 We will determine whether the I-20 needs to be corrected, updated, or changed.